shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ## Add custom data to line-items

-You can add custom (meta-) data to line-items in the cart by manipulating the payload of the cart items.
+You can add custom (meta-) data to line items in the cart by manipulating the payload of the cart items.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}